-As the uterus expands, the rectus abdominis muscles, which run from the rib cage to the pubic bone, may separate along the center seam.
+As the uterus expands, the rectus abdominis muscles, which run from the rib cage to the pubic bone, may separate along the centre seam.
 This separation may worsen back pain.

 During a healthy pregnancy, women typically gain weight.
 As your spine must support this extra weight it can cause lower back pain.
 Pressure is also placed on the nerves and blood vessels in the pelvis and back.

-Pregnancy and your growing abdomen change your center of gravity, moving it forwards.
-Resulting and often unconscious adjustments in posture and your movements may also result in back pain/ strain.
+Pregnancy and your growing abdomen change your centre of gravity, moving it forwards.
+Resulting in often unconscious adjustments in posture and your movements may lead to back pain/ strain.

 Stress and heightened emotion can create muscle tension in the back, which could then be experienced as back pain or spasm.

 Your physiotherapist will carefully examine you, and determine the optimal treatment for you.
 Your physio will discuss your condition with you in plain English, and educate you on treatment options and strategies you can use to help yourself.
 We have a specialised pregnancy treatment table to make it comfortable to lie on your stomach during treatment.